rapidspeciation/biodiversity_genomics_course/exercises/09_Dstatistics.md

 # load module
 module load apps/Dsuite/main

+# We need to give the program a defined species tree.
+This has already been created and you can copy it to your own folder.
+cp /scratchsan/C_computacion/fs20sanger_ac/share/mel_tree.nwk ./

 # Calulate D statistics and f4 ratios again, but assuming a tree
 Dsuite Dtrios --tree mel_tree.nwk $VCF melpomene.sets.txt